Agriculture Day (Ag Day) for 2023 is Friday 22nd September.

 For those who cannot raise a newborn there are two alternatives:

 We encourage as many students as possible to participate in our amazing Ag day and there are various categories to encourage those that do not have farm animals to take part.
-However, we know that this poses a challenge for some families and therefore registration this year is not compulsory.
+However, we know that this poses a challenge for some families and therefore registration is not compulsory.
 Students not formally registering will be looked after by their teacher on the day and will have the opportunity to come down to the field and take part in Ag day as a spectator.